Yichen Huang

 I currently co-organize TGINF, a theory seminar for graduate students and postdocs at Harvard.

-TA for Harvard CS 2380 Optimized Democracy, Fall 2025.
+- Harvard CS 2380 Optimized Democracy, Fall 2025.

 Misc